j0ono0/pinout/docs/pages/core.rst

         Using images at a **1:1 ratio** is strongly recommended.

-    :param path: Path to image file.
+    :param path: Path to either an image file on the local file system or a URL.
 Path is relative to image file if *not* embedding, otherwise it is relative to the script exporting the file.
     :type path: string
     :param embed: Embed image in exported file, defaults to False
     :type embed: bool, optional